chall8908/socks/README.md

-# Socks JS
+# Socks
-Socks JS is a warm, fuzzy, _thin_ wrapper around WebSockets.
+Socks is a warm, fuzzy, _thin_ wrapper around WebSockets.
 Socks aims to add some basic syntactic sugar to your WebSockets without requiring you to relearn WebSockets, or even remember that it's there!